Pyrdacor/Ambermoon/FileSpecs/EventData.md

 0x00 | ubyte | Post-spin [direction](Enumerations/Directions.md)
 0x01 | ubyte[8] | Unused

+Note: If the direction is random, it will never be the same as before.

 ## Trap event (0x06 / 6)

 Damages the player and/or add ailments (fireplaces, traps, etc).